Battle of Remagen: Battle for the bridge

-At 1:50 pm, the troops of A/27/9 AIB set out for the town.
-Thirty minutes later, Engemann led the 17 tanks of A/14/9 AIB forward.
+At 1:50 pm, the troops of A/27/9 AIB set out cross-country for the town.
+Thirty minutes later, Engeman led the 17 tanks of A/14/9 AIB forward down the winding narrow road into town.
 The troops and tanks arrived at about the same time and advanced quickly through Remagen against light resistance.
 The Germans relied for local defense on Volkssturm, citizens who were conscripted close to their homes in the belief that they would defend their towns and villages.
 German defensive policy did not include planning for defending rear areas in depth.
 There were no antitank ditches or mines, barbed wire, or trenches on the route to Remagen.
 The few defensive obstacles that had been constructed were too weak to block tanks or had been placed in open terrain, and the roadblocks they had built usually allowed plenty of room for vehicles to pass.
 The only defense that slowed the Americans down was a machine gun manned by infantry over the town square, which two of the Pershings quickly dispatched.
 Relatively unmolested, the Americans arrived in strength at the western end of the bridge and the tanks began covering the bridge and the east shore with tank rounds, destroying a locomotive attached to a string of freight cars on the rail line parallel to the river.

 At about 3:00 pm, U.S. soldiers learned from a German soldier captured on the edge of Remagen that the bridge was scheduled to be destroyed at 4:00 pm.
 Timmermann called for artillery to fire on Erpel with burning white phosphorus shells to create a smoke screen.